COMP122/comp122-s22/administrative/syllabus.md

   1. Assembly-Level Programming 	(Exam #4: 5/11 & 5/12)

 ## Course Material:
   1. This class requires you to have direct and continual access to a computer.
-In short, it is a de facto requirement to own your own laptop/desktop computer.
+In short, it is a de facto requirement to bring a computer to lecture and lab.
   1. You should be familiar with the Linux CLI (command line interface)
   1. This class requires you to use numerous tools and online resources.